retrixe/ecthelion/README.md

   "ip": "<insert absolute (with http) IP to Octyne>:<port, use 42069 if unsure>", "nodes": {
     "<name of node>": "<IP to node>"
-  }
+  },
-}
+  "basePath": "<pass this if you want ecthelion on a sub-path like e.g. /ecthelion>" }
 ```

-The ip field is required, nodes field is unrequired.
+The ip field is required, while nodes and basePath are optional.

 Note: port 42069 should be open on your server, with the IP not having `/` at the end.